 If a coach walks into the first meeting of a team in a new season with a list of his expectations and invokes the team rules, then it’s the coach’s team.

-But if a coach walks into the first meeting of a team in a new season and asks his team, “What expectations do you have for this season?” and “What rules do you think should be in place?”, then it’s the athletes’ team.
+But if a coach walks into the first meeting of a team in a new season and asks his team, “What values do you want to see from your teammates?” and “What rules should be in place?”, then it’s the athletes’ team.

 If a player has their voice heard and valued, they are more likely to be invested in all aspects of the team.
 Players will become more engaged when they realize that their voice matters.
 They will play with more effort and be more goal-focused.